 The Verifying Fake News in Africa project is a response to the need for African media to be better equipped to combat the spread of fake news in the three countries of Benin, Burkina Faso and Côte d'Ivoire, particularly when elections are being held.
 The project is being conducted in partnership with The France 24 Observers.

-(general, political and web) journalists and community managers of traditional media and pure players that operate exclusively online;
+- (general,political) journalists and community managers of traditional media and pure players;

 Three collaborative forums reflecting on the topic of fake news, for launching the project in each country.